KCATurner/spellnum/conwech/README.md

 # Package Organization
-The spellnum package is comprised of two primary submodules: `lexicon`, and `functions`.
+The conwech package is comprised of two primary submodules: `lexicon`, and `functions`.
 All of the functions are imported into the top level of the package for ease of access.
 Two additional submodules `exceptions` and `regexlib` are essentially repositories for... well, exactly what it sounds like.
 If you really need more information on those, just read the docstrings.
 That's probably where most of this stuff should be anyway, not in readme...

-## spellnum.lexicon
+## conwech.lexicon
 [lexicon.py](lexicon.py) is home to a set of tuples containing number name and period suffix component strings.
 They are defined in such a way that indexing them will return the appropriate text (all lowercase) for the index given.
 There are some others, but the main constructs here are the `WHOLE_NUMBERS_LT_100`, `WHOLE_NUMBERS_LT_1000`, and `BASE_ILLION_PERIOD_PREFIXES` tuples.

 ### WHOLE_NUMBERS_LT_1000
 Indexing this tuple will return the spelling for any integer less than 1000 as the name suggests.
 ```
->>> from spellnum.lexicon import WHOLE_NUMBERS_LT_1000
+>>> from conwech.lexicon import WHOLE_NUMBERS_LT_1000
 >>> WHOLE_NUMBERS_LT_1000[7]
 'seven'
 >>> WHOLE_NUMBERS_LT_1000[13]